Frequently Asked Questions

 Preferably, you should notify your direct manager, supervisor or employer of a work-related injury and/or occupational disease as soon as you become aware of it.
 In the event of an accident, report the time, date, place and circumstances.
 While there are other time examinations, you should report your injury to your employer no later than 45 days from the date on which the injury occurred.

 Does my employer get to choose my doctor?

-An injured employee is usually given the option to choose between two doctors.
-Generally, the employer or insurance company should pay for related, reasonable and unavoidable treatment as determined by the doctor, as well as any physicians or hospitals to whom that doctor refers the injured worker.
+An injured employee is usually given the option to choose up to two doctors.
+Generally, the employer or insurance company should pay for related, reasonable and necessary treatment as determined by the doctor, as well as any physicians or hospitals to whom that doctor refers the injured worker.

 What constitutes permanent disability?

-Permanent disability is the complete or partial loss of a part of the body, or loss of use of the body as a whole.
+Permanent disability is the complete or partial loss of a specific body part, or loss of use of the body as a whole.
 Essentially, when the injured worker is unable to do things with a body part that he or she was able to do before the injury.
-Compensation for Permanent Disability depends upon the body part and the extent of the damage from the injury.
+Compensation for permanent disability depends upon the body part and the extent of the damage from the injury.
 For specifics, please contact Vasilatos Injury Law for further explanation.

 Does it matter whose fault an accident was?

 Workers’ compensation is a no-fault system.
-Benefits are available regardless of who or what caused the work-related accident.
+Benefits are available regardless of who or what caused the work-related accident, with a few exceptions.

 Can my employer punish me for seeking workers’ compensation?

 What can I do while I wait for my claim to be processed?